* Take a picture at the Republic Square

 * Check out cultural events in the Opera House

 The round-form basement of the Opera House amazes tourists visiting Yerevan.
-It is located near one of the central Mashtots avenue of the city.
+It is located near Mashtots avenue, in the city center.
 The National Theatre of Opera and Ballet is named after composer, conductor and founder of Armenian national symphonic music, Alexander Spendiaryan.

 The building is overlooking to many touristic sites, including the France Square, Cascade, North Avenue and Mashtots Avenue.
 The Opera House is surrounded by the statutes of the three geniuses of the Armenian culture, Aram Khachaturian (composer and conductor), Hovhannes Tumanyan (the greatest Armenian poet), and Alexander Spendiaryan.